 Panic disorder is a common mental health problem.
 It often starts in the teens or

-early adulthood, but may also begin in childhood.
-Women are twice as likely as men
+early adulthood.
+But it may also begin in childhood.
+Women are twice as likely as

-to have it.
-There may be a genetic link.
-It tends to run in families.
+men to have it.
+There may be a genetic link to panic disorder.
+It tends to run in

 Panic disorder may be an overreaction of the body’s normal survival instincts and

 behaviors.
 In people with panic disorder, the body may be more sensitive to hormones